Overview of PHACE Syndrome registry

 In 2012, Dr. Siegel and Dr. Denise Metry, a dermatologist at Texas Children's Hospital, joined their individual PHACE research programs into a single centralized database to help find answers for this disease.
 Children's Hospital of Wisconsin is now the central location for the PHACE registry project.

-Purpose of this the PHACE Syndrome study
+Purpose of the PHACE Syndrome study

 The study is focused on two things: